jan-christiansen/MOCompletionTextField/README.markdown

 Requirements
 ------------

-XCode 4.2 or later and iOS 4 or later as the module uses automatic reference counting.
+You need iOS 4 or later as the library uses automatic reference counting lite.
+Furthermore, as the library uses the new enum declaration style you need XCode 4.5, which is currently only available as developer preview.

 License